apnadkarni/blt/man/treeview.rst

     the default.

   **-closecommand** *commandString*
-    Specifies a Tcl script to be invoked when the node is closed.
+    Specifies a TCL script to be invoked when the node is closed.
 This overrides the global **-closecommand** option for this entry.
 The default is "".
 Percent substitutions are performed on *commandString* before it is executed.
 The following substitutions are valid: